Switched-mode power supply: Inverter

-Voltage converter and output rectifier
+Output transformer, rectifier and filter

 If the output is required to be isolated from the input, as is usually the case in mains power supplies, the inverted AC is used to drive the primary winding of a high-frequency transformer.
+Because of the high frequency produced by the inverter, the output transformer is very small with few windings.
 This converts the voltage up or down to the required output level on its secondary winding.
-The output transformer in the block diagram serves this purpose.

 If a DC output is required, the AC output from the transformer is rectified.
 For output voltages above ten volts or so, ordinary silicon diodes are commonly used.
-For lower voltages, Schottky diodes are commonly used as the rectifier elements; they have the advantages of faster recovery times than silicon diodes (allowing low-loss operation at higher frequencies) and a lower voltage drop when conducting.
+For lower voltages, Schottky diodes are commonly used as the rectifier elements; they have the advantages of faster recovery times than silicon diodes allowing low-loss operation at higher frequencies and a lower voltage drop when conducting.
 For even lower output voltages, MOSFETs may be used as synchronous rectifiers; compared to Schottky diodes, these have even lower conducting state voltage drops.

 The rectified output is then smoothed by a filter consisting of inductors and capacitors.
-For higher switching frequencies, components with lower capacitance and inductance are needed.
+Because of the high switching frequencies, components with lower capacitance and inductance are needed than for a power supply operating at line frequency.

 Simpler, non-isolated power supplies contain an inductor instead of a transformer.
 This type includes boost converters, buck converters, and buck–boost converters.
 These belong to the simplest class of single input, single output converters which use one inductor and one active switch.
 The buck converter reduces the input voltage in direct proportion to the ratio of conductive time to the total switching period, called the duty cycle.
 For example, an ideal buck converter with a 10 V input operating at a 50% duty cycle will produce an average output voltage of 5 V. A feedback control loop is employed to regulate the output voltage by varying the duty cycle to compensate for variations in input voltage.
 The output voltage of a boost converter is always greater than the input voltage and the buck–boost output voltage is inverted but can be greater than, equal to, or less than the magnitude of its input voltage.
 There are many variations and extensions to this class of converters but these three form the basis of almost all isolated and non-isolated DC-to-DC converters.
 By adding a second inductor the Ćuk and SEPIC converters can be implemented, or, by adding additional active switches, various bridge converters can be realized.

 Other types of SMPSs use a capacitor–diode voltage multiplier instead of inductors and transformers.
 These are mostly used for generating high voltages at low currents (Cockcroft–Walton generator).
 The low voltage variant is called charge pump.